victoriacheng15/100daysofcode/log.md

 ## Day 11

 I built a whack a mole card game from [Learn JavaScript by building 7 games](https://www.youtube.com/watch?v=ec8vSKJuZTk).
 I utilized the `forEach` to to listen `mousedown` addEventListener.
 The time and score will update accordingly.
-I never knew that `mousedown` and `click` are different event listeners.
+I never knew that `mousedown` and `click` are different.

 `mousedown`: the event is fired when a pointing device button is **initially** pressed.
 `click`: the event is fired after **a full click action** occours.